Russell Erxleben: Professional playing career

-In 1979 he was unexpectedly drafted in the first round (11th pick overall) by the New Orleans Saints.
-At the time this was the second highest selection of a kicker in the draft, with the highest drafted kicker being Charlie Gogolak.
-The Saints hoped to save a roster spot by having him perform both the place-kicking and punting duties, despite having solid veterans in both positions (Rich Szaro at placekicker and Tom Blanchard at punter).
-He played six seasons in the NFL, primarily as a punter.
-Despite his stellar college career, he did not make the Pro Bowl during his NFL career.
+In 1979, Erxleben was drafted in the first round (11th pick overall) by the New Orleans Saints, listed as both a kicker and a punter.
+He is still the highest drafted punter of all time (although Ray Guy would be the highest drafted pure punter), and the second highest drafted kicker behind Charlie Gogolak in 1966.
+This was also the second consecutive year a kicker/punter went in the 1st round, after the St. Louis Cardinals took Steve Little 15th overall in 1978.
+The Saints and new head coach Dick Nolan had gone through a number of kicking troubles during the 1978 season, and while the team had landed solid veterans in both positions (Rich Szaro at placekicker and Tom Blanchard at punter) by the end of the year, Nolan hoped to save a roster spot by having Erxleben perform both the place-kicking and punting duties.

-In Erxleben's first NFL game, on September 2, 1979, the Saints and the archrival Atlanta Falcons went into overtime with the score 34–34.
+During Erxleben's NFL debut on September 2, 1979, the Saints and arch-rival Atlanta Falcons went into overtime tied at 34–34.
 Midway through overtime, a snap went over Erxleben's head and rolled to the goal line.
-Erxleben picked the ball up and made a hurried chest pass.
-The pass was intercepted by Atlanta's James Mayberry at the 6-yard line, and he trotted into the end zone for a touchdown and a 40–34 Falcon victory.

-The next week in Milwaukee, Erxleben pulled the hamstring in his right leg, forcing the Saints to use fullback Tony Galbreath as their emergency placekicker and wide receiver Wes Chandler at punter vs. the Green Bay Packers.
-The Saints lost 28–19, and later that week, coach Dick Nolan was forced to sign Garo Yepremian and then Rick Partridge to handle the kicking/punting chores in Erxleben's extended absence over the remainder of the season.
+Erxleben picked the ball up and made a hurried chest pass which was immediately intercepted by Atlanta's James Mayberry at the 6-yard line, who trotted into the end zone for a touchdown and led to a 40–34 Falcon victory.
+The next week in Milwaukee, Erxleben pulled his groin, forcing the Saints to use fullback Tony Galbreath as their emergency placekicker and wide receiver Wes Chandler at punter against the Green Bay Packers.
+The Saints lost 28–19, and Erxleben had to be placed on injured reserve for the remainder of his rookie season.
+Nolan was forced to sign Garo Yepremian and Rick Partridge to handle the kicking/punting chores in Erxleben's extended absence.
 New Orleans finished the year at 8–8, one game behind the Los Angeles Rams, who won the division and played in Super Bowl XIV.